 Great Outdoors Colorado grants impact communities of all sizes across the state of Colorado.
 We offer the following grant programs based on four funding areas mandated by the Colorado Constitution, feedback from grantees, and input from Coloradans.

-- Local Government Park and Outdoor Recreation Grants to help construct and enhance community parks, outdoor recreation amenities and environmental education facilities.
-This program includes Mini Grants for smaller projects costing $60,000 or less.
+- Local Park and Outdoor Recreation Grants to help construct and enhance community parks, outdoor recreation amenities, and environmental education facilities.

-- Planning Grants to help develop strategic plans that create, protect and enhance open space, wildlife habitat, parks and trails.
+- Planning Grants to develop strategic plans for the creation, protection, or enhancement of open space, wildlife habitat, parks, and trails.

-- Youth Corps grants through GOCO and Colorado Parks and Wildlife create hundreds of jobs for youth in the outdoors, such as building trails, doing erosion control after forest fires and eradicating invasive species.
+- Youth Corps Grants to create hundreds of jobs for youth in the outdoors on projects like building trails, erosion control after forest fires, and eradicating invasive species.

-- In response to the fall 2013 flooding, GOCO offered emergency Flood Recovery grants to help affected communities repair or rebuild damaged parks, trails and open spaces.
+- In response to the fall 2013 flooding, GOCO provided $5 million in emergency flood recovery grants to help affected communities repair or rebuild damaged parks, trails, and open spaces.